dmbarbour/wikilon/docs/AwelonLang.md

 Each patch contains a list of patches to logically include (via secure hash) followed by a list of definitions overriding specific words.
 A word may be logically deleted by defining a trivial cycle like `@foo foo`.
 The last definition of a word wins.
 Whitespace (SP, LF) surrounding each definition is implicitly trimmed.
 A dictionary is represented by a 'root' patch.

-As a dictionary shared with software agents, this is not optimal for humans.
-The intention is that human programmers should be operating on a dictionary through editable views or edit sessions, browsing the dictionary as hypermedia and bringing relevant definitions into scope as needed.
+As a dictionary shared with software agents, this representation is not optimal for humans.
+The intention is that human programmers should be operating on a dictionary through editable views or edit sessions, browsing the dictionary as hypermedia, loading relevant definitions into scope as needed.
+See *Editable Views*, later.

 A runtime might usefully document recognized accelerators, annotations, and other features by specifying seed dictionary, or a set of seeds (to account for portability, versioning).